dannyhvc/json_keyword_nlp/README.md

 # API Field Mapper with Sentence Transformers

 This project uses **sentence embeddings** and **cosine similarity** to automatically detect semantically similar fields across different JSON APIs.
-It enables schema inference and consolidation from multiple source, ideal for merging APIs with differing field names but similar meanings.
+It enables schema inference and consolidation from multiple sources, ideal for merging APIs with differing field names but similar meanings.

 ---